 Potatoes and carrots are good for creating space for air to get into the soil; cannabis roots like oxygen.
 Carrots are usually harvested before cannabis so there is little competition.
 The lavender will help keep bugs and animals away from your cannabis.

 Don’t plant cannabis next to a tomato plant as they will compete for sun and space at the peak of their growth.
-Also, overripe tomatoes that fall to the soil could make it more acidic that cannabis prefers.
+Also, overripe tomatoes that fall into the soil could make it more acidic than cannabis prefers.

 Squash and melons have wide leaves that tend to attract powdery mildew so keep them far away from your cannabis.

 Use a natural way to deal with pests.
 It is a guarantee that bugs and pests will try to make your cannabis plants their nest and next meal.
-Fortunately there are an assortment of beneficial insects and microorganisms available for purchase online that can treat a variety of pest issues.
+Fortunately, there is an assortment of beneficial insects and microorganisms available for purchase online that can treat a variety of pest issues.

 They include ladybugs, praying mantis, and other native species.
 When using beneficial organisms, the best method is to release or apply them before a pest has had time to settle in.
 Get yourself a magnifying glass.